 JPMorgan to shut investment accounts for foreign retail clients

-[NEW YORK] JPMorgan Chase & Co. retail clients who don't live in the US will no longer be able to keep investment accounts as the bank shuts a business that it's operated for decades.
+JPMORGAN Chase & Co retail clients who don't live in the US will no longer be able to keep investment accounts as the bank shuts a business that it has operated for decades.

 "After careful review, we've decided to no longer service Chase retail investment accounts to non-US residents," said Elizabeth Seymour, a JPMorgan spokeswoman.
 "This decision allows us to focus on our domestic business which remains core to our long-term growth."

-Customers of the retail bank who live in about 50 countries outside of the US will still be able to keep deposit accounts, but their investment accounts with International Financial Services will be closed, according to people briefed on the matter, who asked not to be identified because the information isn't public.
+Customers of the retail bank who live in about 50 countries outside of the US will still be able to keep deposit accounts, but their investment accounts with international financial services (IFS) will be closed, according to people briefed on the matter, who asked not to be identified because the information isn't public.
 JPMorgan's private-bank clients won't be affected, the people said.

 The affected accounts represent less than 1 per cent of Chase retail investment accounts and assets, one of the people said.
 JPMorgan had US$283.7 billion in client investment assets at the end of June in the division that caters to retail clients and small businesses, according to a filing.